rancher/fleet-docs/docs/namespaces.md

 automatically target the `local` `Cluster`.
 The `local` `Cluster` refers to the cluster the Fleet manager is running on.

+The cluster registration namespace contains the cluster and the clusterregistration resources, as well as any gitrepos and bundles.

 ### cattle-fleet-system (system namespace)

 The Fleet controller and Fleet agent run in this namespace.
 All service accounts referenced by `GitRepos` are expected